Latin Hypercube Generator Example¶

 generator = LatinHypercubeGenerator(vocs=vocs, batch_size=1024)

-X = Xopt(generator=generator, evaluator=evaluator, vocs=vocs)
+X = Xopt(generator=generator, evaluator=evaluator)

 X